Holiday Stress 101: 7 Mindful Activities to Enjoy This Time in 2024

 1. Plan Ahead and Set Realistic Expectations

 Also, be realistic with yourself.
 Don’t set unrealistic expectations for yourself and others.
 Remember that holidays don’t have to be picture-perfect.
-Embrace imperfections and prioritize what truly matters—spending quality time with loved ones.
-Let go of the pressure to have everything flawless and focus on creating meaningful memories.
+Embrace imperfections and prioritize what truly matters—spending quality time with your loved ones.
+So let go of the pressure to have everything flawless and focus on creating meaningful memories.

 2. Practice Self Care and Wellness